-SLRAOC objectives for management action 2.02 Walleye and Muskellunge have been met and recent data will be included in the removal package.
+SLRAOC objectives for management action 2.02 Walleye and Muskellunge have been met and a complete record of monitoring data for these species was included in the removal package.
 Routine fish population monitoring will continue as part of other MNDNR and WDNR programs.